 Create immersive experiences

 Import your 3D models into 3D and virtual reality (VR) platforms and you can create fully immersive and interactive 3D tours of your project so anyone, anywhere can explore them in detail at their own leisure.

-Turn them into physical 3D models
+Turn them to physical models with 3D printers

 We’ve talked a lot about the role physical 3D models have played in architecture for thousands of years.
-Even as they’re being usurped by their digital successors, modern technology means you can take your digital 3D model and quickly and inexpensively 3D print it, so you get the best of both worlds.
+Even as they’re being usurped by their digital successors, modern technology means you can take your digital model and quickly and inexpensively 3D print it, so you get the best of both worlds.

 Geometrically and texturally ultra accurate, Nomoko 3D models create aesthetically pleasing and extremely versatile environments for CAD models that are time and cost efficient and available in multiple output formats.
 And, as we capture locations on demand, our data is always up to date and accurate.